Arena Hash (album)

-Arena Hash is the first studio album by Peruvian rock band Arena Hash, released in 1988.
-This was the first of two studio albums released by the band before they disbanded after Pedro Suárez-Vértiz decided to go solo.
+Arena Hash is the first studio album by Peruvian rock band Arena Hash, released in 1988 by CBS and Discos Independientes.
 Six songs where released as singles in order to promote the album.

-Critical reception

-The album was well received in Perú having several hits on the radio.
-It received a 3 star rating on Rate Your Music.

-Singles
+It is considered a classic of Peruvian pop/rock and is a highly valued album for its musical quality and its impact on the music scene of the time.
+The songs "Stress", "Kangrejo (Sacudía)" and "Me resfrié en Brasil" were listed among the 12 most essential songs in Pedro Suárez-Vértiz' career.

+Composition

-Kangrejo (Sacudía) was released in 1987 as the first single of the album.
+"Kangrejo (Sacudía)" was released in 1987 as the first single of the album.
 The song had success in Perú where it became a hit even though it didn't reach number one.

-Cuando La Cama Me Da Vueltas was released in 1988 as the album's second single.
+"Cuando la cama me da vueltas" was released in 1988 as the album's second single.
 The song became a huge hit in Perú topping the airplay list on several radio stations as soon as it was released becoming the band's first number one hit.
+Pedro Suárez-Vértiz wrote the song originally on the piano in a much slower rhythm.

-Me Resfrié en Brasil was released as the album's third single in 1988.
+"Me resfrié en Brasil" was released as the album's third single in 1988.
 The song had success in Peruvian radio becoming one of the album's biggest hits.

-Stress was released in 1988 as the album's fourth single.
+"Stress" was released in 1988 as the album's fourth single.
 The song received moderate airplay in Perú.

-No Cambiaré was released in 1988 as the fifth single of the album and it achieved moderate success in Perú.
+"No cambiaré" was released in 1988 as the fifth single of the album and it achieved moderate success in Perú.

-Rompe Orejas was released as the sixth and final single from the album.
+"Rompe orejas" was released as the sixth and final single from the album.
 It received some airplay but didn't achieve as much as the album's other singles.